Prasundas99/Keeper-Note-taking-app-using-CRUD-operations/README.md

 ## Keeper
-Simple Note taking app using php and mysql db
+Note taking app in PHP using CRUD operations using mysqli

 ## Table of contents
 * [General info](#general-info)